While working, you perceive change on a continuum from cooperation and learning — to resistance and a pain in the ass.

 - Fear of loss of power or position – The most common basis of resistance to change is the fear that your new learning will become a new role within the organization that will be lower in the status hierarchy or less powerful than the position you now hold.

-- Fear of temporary incompetence – During the change, you do not feel competent because you have given up the old way and have not yet mastered the new one.
+- Fear of temporary incompetence – You do not feel competent during the change because you have given up the old way and have not yet mastered the new one.
 The best examples probably are evident in efforts to learn to use a new computer or computer system.

 - Fear of punishment for incompetence – If it takes you a long time to learn the new way of thinking and doing things, you fear repercussions for a decline in productivity.
 There are notable cases in the computer arena where employees never learn the new system sufficiently to take advantage of its potential because they feel they have to remain productive.
 So they spend insufficient time on the new learning.